nightscout/trio-docs/docs/EN/operate/build.md

 ### Mac Build after App Group Change

-The first time you build Trio after the change from Loop App Group to Trio App Group, you are likely to the see the build error in the first graphic.
+The first time you build Trio after the change from `Loop App Group` to `Trio App Group`, you are likely to see the build error in the first graphic.

 ![build error after switching to trio app group](img/trio-error-after-app-group-change.png)